SZ-yang/SCSeq_LineageBarcoding/README.md

 # Deep-learning embedding for static lineage barcoded single-cell RNA-seq data
-Under the supervision of Prof. Kevin Lin at UW
+Under the supervision of Prof. Kevin Lin at the University of Washington

 ## Some Statistics of the Dataset